Homemade Chocolate Syrup

 My go-to ice cream sundae includes peanut butter ice cream with chocolate syrup for an extra punch of chocolate flavor.

 Like me, you probably grew up on the kind that came in the convenient squeeze bottle.
-But did you know you can make it yourself?
+But did you know you can make your own homemade chocolate syrup?
 Instant game changer!

 Why you’ll love this recipe

-• Homemade chocolate syrup comes together in just a few minutes with only 5 ingredients.
-It is quick and easy!
+1. Homemade chocolate syrup comes together in just a few minutes with only 5 ingredients.
+It is quick and easy — it’s practically magic!

 a s'mores cocktail with chocolate syrup on the rim